ashismo/ashismo.github.com/_posts/hibernate/2015-05-22-Important-Concepts-of-Hibernate.md

 * **Isolation:** The degree to which this transaction is isolated from the work of other transactions.
 For example, can this transaction see uncommitted writes from other transactions?
 * **Propagation:** In case of propagation, the code will always run in a transaction scope.
 Create a new transaction or reuse one if availble.

+## Datasource

+Datasource is a name given to the connection set up to a Database from a server.
+The name is commonly used when creating a query to the database.
+The advantages of using datasource are

+ * Improves performance as the connections are created and managed by the application server
+ * Provides the facilities of creating connection pool

+If you want to configure a BasicDataSource for MySQL, you would do something like this

+<pre class="prettyprint highlight"><code class="language-java" data-lang="java">
+BasicDataSource dataSource = new BasicDataSource();

+dataSource.setDriverClassName("com.mysql.jdbc.Driver");
+dataSource.setUsername("username");
+dataSource.setPassword("password");
+dataSource.setUrl("jdbc:mysql://<host>:<port>/<database>");
+dataSource.setMaxActive(10);
+dataSource.setMaxIdle(5);
+dataSource.setInitialSize(5);
+dataSource.setValidationQuery("SELECT 1");

+</code></pre>